project-improv/improv/WSLINSTALL.md

 If Ubuntu cannot be downloaded and installed from the Windows Store, it can be instead manually downloaded and installed through the following instructions.

 1. Go to https://docs.microsoft.com/en-us/windows/wsl/install-manual to download distro or https://aka.ms/wsl-ubuntu-1804 to directly download Ubuntu 18.04
-2. If running the .appx file downloaded does not successfull install, rename .appx extension to .zip and uncompress
+2. If running the .appx file downloaded does not successfully install, rename .appx extension to .zip and uncompress
 3. Run `ubuntu18.04.exe` or altenerative distro executable
 4. Complete initialization and rest of installation